triinlutsoja/WoTech-Team20-repository/README.md

 Why did the computer go to the doctor?
 Because it had a virus! 😂

-I am Lasma, with background from the business world and I am ready to embark on a new journey in IT.
+I am Lasma, coming from a background in the business world, and I am ready to embark on a new journey in IT.
-With a strong desire to learn, collaborate actively, and grow alongside fellow women in tech, I can bring enthusiasm and determination to every challenge.
+With a strong desire to learn, actively collaborate, and grow alongside fellow women in tech, I bring enthusiasm and determination to every challenge.
 Joining this group promises to boost my energy and accelerate my skills, ensuring mutual success and empowerment.